 Background

-Liver cancer is a common cancer and the main cause of cancer-related deaths in the world.
+Liver cancer is a common cancer and the main cause of cancer-related deaths worldwide.
 Liver cancer is the sixth most common cancer in the world.
-Although miR-34a and palmitoyl membrane palmitoylated proteins (MPP2) have been reported to involve in various cell processes, their precise roles in liver cancer are still under investigation.
+Although miR-34a and palmitoyl membrane palmitoylated protein (MPP2) are reportedly involved in various cell processes, their precise roles in liver cancer are still unclear.

 AIM

-To investigate the expression of miR-34a, the methylation of miR-34a promoter and the expression of MPP2 in liver cancer cells and their related mechanisms.
+To investigate the expression of micro RNA 34a (miR-34a), methylation of the miR-34a promoter and the expression of MPP2 in liver cancer cells and their related mechanisms.

 METHODS

-Altogether 78 cases of liver cancer tissues and 78 cases of adjacent tissues were collected.
-The methylation degree of miR-34a promoter in liver cancer/paracancerous tissue and liver cancer cells/normal liver cells, and the expression levels of miR-34a and MPP2 in above samples were detected.
-Demethylation of liver cancer cells or transfection of liver cancer cells with miR-34a mimetic was carried out.
-MPP2 over-expression vector was used to transfect liver cancer cells, and the changes of proliferation, invasion, apoptosis, migration and other biological functions of liver cancer cells after the above interventions were observed.
+Together, 78 cases of liver cancer tissues and 78 cases of adjacent tissues were collected.
+The methylation degree of miR-34a promoter in liver cancer/paracancerous tissue and liver cancer cells/normal liver cells, and the expression levels of miR-34a and MPP2 in the above samples were detected.
+Demethylation of liver cancer cells or transfection of liver cancer cells with miR-34a mimetic was performed.
+The MPP2 overexpression vector was used to transfect liver cancer cells, and the changes in proliferation, invasion, apoptosis, migration, and other biological functions of liver cancer cells after the above interventions were observed.
 Double luciferase reporter genes were used to detect the targeting relationship between miR-34a and MPP2.

 RESULTS

-Clinical samples showed the expression levels of miR-34a and MPP2 in liver cancer tissues were lower than those in the normal tissues.
+Clinical samples showed that the expression levels of miR-34a and MPP2 in liver cancer tissues were lower than those in the normal tissues.
 The methylation degree of miR-34a promoter region in liver cancer cells was higher than that in normal liver cells.
-After miR-34a demethylation/mimetic transfection/MPP2 over-expression, the apoptosis of liver cancer cells was increased, but the proliferation, invasion and migration capabilities were decreased, the expression levels of Caspase 3, Caspase 9, E-cadherin and Bax were increased, and the expression levels of Bcl-2, N-cadherin and β-catenin were decreased.
+After miR-34a demethylation/mimetic transfection/MPP2 overexpression, the apoptosis of liver cancer cells was increased; the proliferation, invasion and migration capabilities were decreased; the expression levels of caspase 3, caspase 9, E-cadherin, and B-cell lymphoma 2 (Bcl-2)-associated X protein were increased; and the expression levels of Bcl-2, N-cadherin, and β-catenin were decreased.
 Double luciferase reporter genes confirmed that MPP2 is targeted by miR-34a.
-Rescue experiments showed that si-MPP2 could counteract the promoting effect of miR-34a demethylation on apoptosis and the inhibiting effect on cell proliferation, invasion and migration.
+Rescue experiments showed that small interfering MPP2 could counteract the promoting effect of miR-34a demethylation on apoptosis and the inhibitory effect on cell proliferation, invasion, and migration.

 CONCLUSION

-miR-34a demethylation up-regulates the expression level of MPP2 in liver cancer cells and promotes the apoptosis of liver cancer cells. miR-34a demethylation is a potential method for liver cancer treatment.
+miR-34a demethylation upregulates the expression level of MPP2 in liver cancer cells and promotes the apoptosis of liver cancer cells. miR-34a demethylation is a potential method for liver cancer treatment.

 Key Words: Liver cancer; miR-34a; Membrane palmitoylated proteins; Methylation; Cell apoptosis; Caspase 3

 Li FY, Fan TY, Zhang H, Sun YM.
-Demethylation of miR-34a up-regulates membrane palmitoylated proteins expression and promotes the apoptosis of liver cancer cell.
+Demethylation of miR-34a upregulates the expression of membrane palmitoylated proteins and promotes the apoptosis of liver cancer cells.
 World J Gastroenterol 2020; In press

-Core Tip: This study confirmed the relationship of miR-34a hypermethylation with membrane palmitoylated proteins (MPP2) expression by investigating the changes of biological function and MPP2 expression level of liver cancer cells after miR-34a demethylation. miR-34a can inhibit the occurrence of liver cancer by up-regulating MPP2, and its demethylation in liver cancer cells is a potential method of liver cancer treatment.
-In essence, the miR-34a methylation is located on the upstream of its binding site with P53.
-Therefore, it is valuable to study the role of miR-34a methylation/demethylation on the expression level of upstream regulatory factors such as P53, and to explore its function in the future.
+Core Tip: This study confirmed the relationship of microRNA 34a (miR-34a) hypermethylation with membrane palmitoylated protein (MPP2) expression by investigating the changes of biological function and MPP2 expression level of liver cancer cells after miR-34a demethylation. miR-34a can inhibit the occurrence of liver cancer by upregulating MPP2, and its demethylation in liver cancer cells is a potential method of liver cancer treatment.
+In essence, miR-34a methylation is located upstream of its binding site with p53.
+Therefore, it is valuable to study the role of miR-34a methylation/demethylation on the expression level of upstream regulatory factors such as p53, and to explore its function in the future.

 INTRODUCTION